Nonequilibrium Phase Transition in a 2D Ferromagnetic Spins with Effective Interactions: Summary

 \subsection{Acknowledgements}

-Mulugeta Bekele and DWT would like to thank The International Science Program, Uppsala University, Uppsala, Sweden-for the support in providing the facilities of Computational and Statistical Physics lab and in covering all local expenses during the visiting of research Professor.
-DWT would like to thank AAU and DDU for financial support during this research work.
+The authors would like to thank The International Science Program, Uppsala University, Uppsala, Sweden for the support in providing the facilities of Computational and Statistical Physics lab.
+Both authors would like to acknowledge Prof. Chandan Dasgupta for his scientific comments and substantial contributions to the interpretation of data.
+DW thanks AAU and DDU for the support during this research work.